⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 MediaTek

-Taiwanese fabless semiconductor company, a major competitor in smartphone SoCs, particularly in mid-range and entry-level segments.
+Taiwanese fabless semiconductor company, a major competitor in smartphone chipsets, especially in the mid-to-low-end segments.

-Global infrastructure technology company, offering a broad range of semiconductor and infrastructure software products for data center, broadband, and wireless.
+Global infrastructure technology company, specializing in a broad range of semiconductor and infrastructure software products.

 Qualcomm